CSharpTerm2GroupFinalProject/Final/README.md

 * Click the download zip button and extract the file to a location that you determine.

-* Copy and paste Version 0.62 into the file folder that you are running pychar through.
+* Open the .exe file through the file location Final/Final/Final/bin/Debug.

 <hr>